Paul’s practice is limited to serious personal injury claims and art law.

-Paul’s art law practice includes acting for buyers and sellers, dealers, collectors, artists, galleries, museums, and art institutions around the world.
-He has been involved in the art business in a variety of capacities for over 30 years.
-He has been involved as a dealer and high quality art advisor for many years.
+Paul’s art law practice includes acting for buyers and sellers, dealers, collectors, artists, galleries, museums, and art institutions.
+He has been involved as an art dealer and art advisor for many years.
 Paul has lectured on art including events hosted by the University of British Columbia, and the Kelowna Art Gallery.
-He is a Director of the Kelowna Art Gallery, and is Chair of their Acquisitions Committee.
+He is a Director and Vice–Chair of the Kelowna Art Gallery, and is Chair of their Acquisitions Committee.

 Paul was born and raised in Kelowna.
 He left to attend the University of British Columbia where he obtained a Bachelor of Commerce Degree and his Bachelor of Law Degree.
 He returned to Kelowna in 1979, was called to the Bar in 1980 and became a partner in the firm in 1983.